-Jewellery Design History
+Jewellery Design Sydney

 “Jewellery designers conceptualise, prototype and detail for manufacture items of jewellery such as rings, brooches, bracelets, necklaces, watches, eyewear and ear rings.
 They have specialised knowledge of the metals, jewels, precious stones and other materials associated with personal adornment.
 They may develop designs for mass or batch production or they may develop special items to satisfy one-off commissions.
 They may also design other objects that use precious metals and jewelled decoration such as trophies, goblets, silverware and cutlery.
 They explore solutions to meet marketing, manufacturing and financial requirements and arrive at the optimum design of a product.”
 Design Institute of Australia

-Jewellery Designer Sydney: The Beginning
+Jewellery Design Sydney: The Beginning

 IN THE BEGINNING